daihocmo/learn-vietnamese/docs/guide.md

 Here are a few guides I wanna recommend to total beginners.
 You do not need to do every single one, just find the one that works well for you.

+- [Elementary Vietnamese by Binh Nhu Ngo](https://www.amazon.com/Elementary-Vietnamese-Binh-Nhu-Ph-D/dp/0804833699): Excellent reviews from community.
+You can buy the book direct on Amazon (2003 Revised Version) or download it somewhere else on the Internet.

 - [Learning Vietnamese Grammar with TVO](https://www.youtube.com/playlist?list=PLpDgPu_Hq9ZxWC8CAODefCnjAov6t-3ev): A grammar series in Northern dialect made by Tieng Viet Oi, despite being a Vietnamese learning channel there are many videos made for native speakers like podcasts.

-- [Elementary Vietnamese by Binh Nhu Ngo](https://www.amazon.com/Elementary-Vietnamese-Binh-Nhu-Ph-D/dp/0804833699): Excellent reviews from community, I haven't read it myself, you can buy the book direct on Amazon (2003 Revised Version).

 - [seahorse viet grammar's archive](https://seahorseviet.wordpress.com/category/grammar/): Many grammar points but without sorting.